santhoshjanan/100daysOfCode/README.md

 ## Day 16 - 14-Apr-2020

 For a change, I was on Codewars today.
 Earned almoat 100 points and reached 6kyū.

+## Dat 17 - 17-Apr-2020
+I was trying to help a lot of people in StackOverflow today.
+Over last 3 days, I raised my reputation from 92 to 307 - something which I never expected.
+For a break from Javascript, I started a 10hr course on Flutter today.
+Reason is, I got a free course :) Why wasting a good chance to learn something new?!